Occala/netcode.notes/FoxNet/README.md

 why?

-first, it allows network spawning and despawning. this negates the strict need for rigid pools that hold all synced objects in advance (at editor time)
+first, it allows network spawning and despawning. this negates the strict need for rigid pools that hold all synced objects in advance (at editor/upload time)

 pooling can be a pain to interact with, requires you route through a central source anyway to avoid race conditions, requires enough of every type of object in amounts that are enough for each player (kind of an n squared problem).
 It's also not exactly free for udon synced objects to just "exist" in an unused state afaik